pachun/boo/README.md

 - System Settings → Control Center → Battery → Show Percentage → On
 - System Settings → Accessibility → Pointer Control → Trackpad Options → Use trackpad for dragging → On (Without Drag Lock)

-On your iPhone: Settings → Apps → Messages → Text Message Forwarding → New Machine's Name → On
+## Finder Settings

-Remove all but Finder and Trash from the dock.
+- Remove all but Finder and Trash from the dock.

-Finder → Settings → General → New Finder windows show → `~`
+- Finder → Settings → General → New Finder windows show → `~`
-Finder → Settings → Sidebar → **only** `~`, `icloud documents`, and `Applications`
+- Finder → Settings → Sidebar → **only** `~`, `icloud documents`, and `Applications`
-Finder → `⌘ n` → Click "View as List" → `⌘ j` → Always open in list view → On → Use as Defaults
+- Finder → `⌘ n` → Click "View as List" → `⌘ j` → Always open in list view → On → Use as Defaults

+## iPhone Settings

+- Settings → Apps → Messages → Text Message Forwarding → New Machine's Name → On

+## GitHub Setup

 [Generate an SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [add it to GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).